 …trusting in Allah and in the benefit of whatever He decrees brings relief to the soul

-There are two kinds of affliction, actual and imagined.
-For true illness one should seek treatment.
+One should seek treatment for illness.
 Allah’s Messenger ﷺ said, “For every disease there is a treatment, and when it contacts the disease it cures with the permission of Allah.”
 Supplication (du‛aaʹ) is part of that treatment since it is Allah who permits the cure or withholds it according to His wisdom.
-But for imagined illness, one should seek refuge in Allah from Satan who suggests it, and then ignore it.
-Hypochondria increases when dwelled upon, and can eventually become reality, draining health, wealth and sanity.

 The required effort toward prevention and cure does not mean, however, that maladies should always be seen in a negative light.
 On the contrary, when they occur or persist despite all lawful measures taken against them, one can conclude that Allah meant it to be, and knowledge that His decree cannot be anything but good alleviates much anxiety and stress and enables the Muslim to submit to the will of his Lord and even understand that he has been chosen for this particular test.